kriszyp/alkali-todo/README.md

 Also checkout the [todomvc performance comparison](https://github.com/kriszyp/todomvc-perf-comparison/), to see alkali's speed in handling todomvc.

 # Installation
-To run this, do a `bower install`.
-To recompile, you will need to do an `npm install` too, to install webpack.
+To run this, do:

+	$ npm install
+	$ webpack # assuming you have it installed globaly

+and after you can open `index.html` in a browser of your preference

 # Walk Through
 The entry for the application is [`index.js`](src/index.js), which loads the main "view" component, [`TodoView`](src/TodoView.js), and the model, TodoList, and provides it with some default data.
 The [`TodoList`](src/TodoList.js) module/class define our data model.
 This model is basically just a variable with an array, so there isn't much to do in that module.
 The [`Todos`](src/Todos.js) module is the "view-model" class, defining the a model for the behavior of our UI.
 And then the [`TodoView`](src/TodoView.js) component is our actual view class.
 It is an extension of a native DOM element, so we can directly append it to the `document.body` after creating it.